umitkara/Data-Structures/README.md

 - **List**:

-    List or squence is a dynamic data type that can store a collection of data in a linear order.
+    List or sequence is a dynamic data type that can store a collection of data in a linear order.

     The elements of a list are called nodes and the nodes are linked together to form a chain.